isiak44/RasheedPBL/Project8/README.md

 ![inbound-rules-2](images/inbound-rules2.png)

-Next is to connect to the instance on our terminal using SSH
+Next, we connect to the instance on our terminal using SSH

-`ssh -i`
+`ssh -i "Rasheed_ec2.pem" ubuntu@ec2-51-20-31-234.eu-north-1.compute.amazonaws.com`

 ![ssh-nginx-svr](images/ssh-nginx-svr.png)

-Now we open a new file and paste the above shell script in this file with
+Now we open a new file and paste the above shell script into this file with

 `sudo vi nginx.sh
 `